 There are two major cultural festivals that take place in Bukhara each year.
 One is a local show that is held in the city’s squares and plazas for April fool’s day.
 The second is the annual “Silk and Spice” festival which celebrates the history of Bukhara’s silk road heritage.

-My solo trip to Uzbekistan coincided with the Silk and Spice festival.
-Watching the performances was a highlight of my Uzbekistan itinerary.
-Stages were set up outside of grand Islamic buildings across the city, as performers from Uzbekistan, and the neighbouring countries of Afghanistan, Kazakhstan, Kyrgyzstan, Iran, and others took to the stage in a burst of colour to perform their national dances and songs.
+Stages were set up outside of grand Islamic buildings across the city.
+Performers from Uzbekistan, Afghanistan, Kazakhstan, Kyrgyzstan, Iran, and others took to the stage in a burst of colour to perform their national dances and songs.

-Along the promenade that runs adjacent to the Po-I-Kalyan mosque, stalls selling fragrant spices, saffron strands, exotic teas, silks, and handicrafts were set up on ramshackle stands.
+Along the promenade that runs adjacent to the Po-I-Kalyan mosque, stalls were set up on ramshackle stands.
+Their vendors sold fragrant spices, saffron strands, exotic teas, silks, and handicrafts

 Minus a few people on package tours, the vast majority of those attending the Silk & Spice festival were locals.
 It was a marvelous glimpse into the colourful culture of Uzbekistan, and the fun-loving nature of its people.

 Wander Down Unmarked Passageways

 The central old town of Bukhara is comprised of dozens of dusty narrow passageways.
 These little streets twist and turn to reveal old tea rooms and quaint local stores that are hidden down unsuspecting backstreets.

 Many of these passageways are not even marked on Google maps!
 While they can look a little intimidating, they are worth exploring to stumble upon wondrous places hidden away from the tourists.